eyder/snap/README.md

 ## Examples

-Adding an item to a list
+Updating a list with new content.

 ```html
 <form method="POST" data-append-to="#comments">